 LEAD: Learn, Envision, and Ascend for Development 2022-23

-LEAD is Ashoka University’s Career Programme focusing on career development through enriching internships and other engagement opportunities.
-LEAD envisions to take the benefits of a Liberal Arts and Sciences education to various industries and in turn, ensure that students get an exposure beyond the classroom.
-The programme aims to further collaborate with organisations through various Internship/Project models outlined to help students enhance their diverse skill set.
+LEAD is Ashoka University’s Internship Program focusing on career development through prestigious internships and other engagement opportunities.
+LEAD envisions a collaborative model of development, highlighting the need for liberal Arts and sciences education in various industries and in turn, ensuring that students get exposure beyond the classroom.
+The program aims to closely work together with organisations through various Internship/Project models outlined to help students enhance their diverse skill sets.

 LEAD includes the following modes of engagement:

-Summer Internships are the most popular category that companies subscribe to.
+Summer Internships are the most popular category of internships among students as well as organisations.
 These internships allow students to develop their skills during their summer break, approximately for a duration of 8-12 weeks.
-These internships can either be remote or on-site of the organisation.
-Often, Summer Internships convert to a Pre-Placement Offer upon completion of the internship which students can take up once they have graduated from Ashoka.
+These internships can either be remote or on-site at the organisation.
+Many a time, Summer Internships get converted to a Pre-Placement Offer upon completion of the internship which students can take up once they have graduated from Ashoka.

-Virtual Internships are designed to ensure industry experience for the students all around the academic year.
+Virtual Internships are designed to ensure industry experience for students all around the academic year.
 Virtual Internships require the students to dedicate a stipulated number of hours per week (10-20 hours) in tandem with their academic schedule.

 The Credit-Based Internship allows undergraduate and master’s students (starting from the class of 2022) to earn academic credits while engaging in an Internship for a six-month period.
-Students gain practical hands-on experience at their internship while also taking part in reflective learning to make meaning of their experience and how it impacts their future career goals.
-Students will develop learning objectives, complete a post-internship reflective assignment, and design an internship learning portfolio demonstrating their internship outcomes under the supervision of a faculty member.
+Students gain practical hands-on experience at their internship while also taking part in reflective learning to make sense of their experience and how it impacts their future career goals.
+Students develop learning objectives, complete a post-internship reflective assignment, and design an internship learning portfolio demonstrating their internship outcomes under the supervision of a faculty member.

 YIF Experiential Learning Programme